eileenkim-0/eileenkim-0/README.md

 <h4 align=left> 🩷 ABOUT ME ... </h4>

-- I am currently taking a double bachelor in HR and Digitalisation & HR, organizational psychology and management at Kristiania University College in Norway.
+- I am currently taking a double bachelor in HR and Digitalisation at Kristiania University College in Norway.
 - I love learning about new technologies and development.
 - I am a dog mom <3
-- I am currently working on something cool !!! ٩(ˊᗜˋ*)و &nbsp;
+&nbsp;

 <h4 align=left> 🩷 LANGUAGES & DATABASE... </h4>